Biden and Putin hold virtual summit as Ukraine crisis looms large | DW | 07.12.2021

 Biden was to warn Putin against invading Ukraine, threatening painful sanctions and more US military support for Eastern Europe if the Russian leader triggers a military conflict.

-The Kremlin released a short video clip in which the two leaders exchanged friendly greetings, which did not disguise how high tensions are running between Washington and Moscow.
+The Kremlin released a short video clip in which the two leaders exchanged friendly greetings, though it did little to disguise tensions between Washington and Moscow.

 Ahead of the talk, US officials said that Washington was prepared to impose its toughest economic sanctions yet on Moscow if necessary, targeting the biggest banks in Russia and making it nearly impossible for them to convert rubles to dollars.